See the latest updates and information regarding the COVID-19 pandemic, including

 a common core.
 There will be a new course (BI190) that will go through the approval

 process; three 200 level classes (BI/BO/ZO) with Research Methods being the fourth

-200 level course; a living systems course (University Studies course within the major);
+200 level course; a living systems course (General Education course within the major);

 an evolution course; an experiential learning course; and three core specializations.